What’s the Best Way to Fund College in Louisiana?

 Parents need to start saving for education expenses as early as possible.
-It is estimated that over the next 18 years the costs of attending a public university in Louisiana for an undergraduate degree could cost as much as $174,000!
+Over the next 18 years, the costs of attending a public university in Louisiana for an undergraduate degree may cost as much as $174,000!
 People often ask me, “What’s the best way to fund college expenses for a loved one?”
-There are a couple options, but a 529 plan trumps the Coverdell and the use of a Roth I
+There are a couple of options, but a 529 plan trumps the Coverdell and the use of a Roth IRA.

 What is a 529 plan?

-A 529 plan is qualified plan that was developed to help fund education expenses, using tax benefits as incentives.
+A 529 plan is a qualified plan created to help fund education expenses.
+The plans have tax benefits as incentives.
 Think of 529s as Roth IRAs for education without the annual funding limits.
-Earnings inside of a 529 plan grow tax free, and will be tax exempt if used for Qualified Higher Education Expenses (QHEE).
-These expenses include tuition, fees, room, board, books, supplies, special needs services, and certain required equipment.
+Earnings inside of a 529 plan grow tax-free and will be tax-exempt if used for Qualified Higher Education Expenses (QHEE).
+These expenses include tuition, fees, room, board, books, and more.

-A 529 plan offers flexibility by allowing the account owner to transfer the account to different beneficiaries, even allowing the account holder themselves to be beneficiaries.
+A 529 plan offers a lot of flexibility.
+The account owner can transfer the account to different beneficiaries to accommodate student needs.
+Even the account holder is an eligible beneficiary.

-A unique advantage to the 529 plan is estate related.
-Assets inside of a 529 plan are removed from your taxable estate, but the account owner maintains control of the assets.
-This can be a valuable tool when combined with the opportunity to front load your funding.
-Front loading allows an individual to stack 5 yrs of gifts ($14k/yr for 5 yrs= $70k all at once).
+A unique advantage to the 529 plan is estate-related.
+Assets inside a 529 plan don’t remain in your taxable estate, but the account owner maintains control of the assets.
+Exclusion from your estate is a valuable planning tool.
+Front-loading savings allows an individual to stack 5 yrs of gifts ($14k/yr for 5 yrs= $70k all at once).
 Couples filing jointly can stack $140k at once without generating a taxable gift.
 When you consider the flexibility of changing beneficiaries, there are few comparable options.

 Why is LA START a better 529 plan?